 Swabian Potato Salad

 After spending a year in a small German town nestled in the heart of the Swabian Forest, I came to love a lot of wonderful regional dishes, including this delicious Swabian Potato Salad (Schwäbischer Kartoffelsalat)!
-Perfect for feeding a crowd, this German potato salad is made with a vinegar-based dressing and topped with chopped chives!

 Potato salad in serving bowl with chopped chives.

-This Swabian potato salad recipe is an excellent alternative to the mayo-based potato salads that are more common in the States.
+This Swabian Potato Salad recipe is an excellent alternative to the mayo-based potato salads that are more common in the States.
 It’s lighter, super refreshing and can be made with mostly pantry ingredients!

 Ingredients to make potato salad.

-• Yukon Gold potatoes: To make this Swabian potato salad recipe, you’ll need waxy potatoes, such as Yukon Gold.
+• Yukon Gold potatoes: To make this Swabian Potato Salad recipe, you’ll need waxy potatoes, such as Yukon Gold.
 Stay away from starchier varieties, such as Russet, as they tend to fall apart too easily.

 • White onion: White onion adds a slight sharpness and subtle sweetness to the potato salad.